milonmaze/privacy-terms-observatory/foundation.wikimedia.org/wiki/Privacy_policy.md

 You are not required to create an account to read or contribute to a Wikimedia Site, except under rare circumstances.
 However, if you contribute without signing in, your contribution will be publicly attributed to the IP address associated with your device.

 If you want to create a standard account, in most cases we require only a username and a password.
+However, if you choose not to provide an email address, we can't help you recover your password.

 Expand
 More on Usernames